Over it? 10 Tips for Staying Motivated

 When you’re around tenacious people, that tenacity will spread to you. spurring you to keep moving forward.

 Look for a forum or support group that offers daily inspiration through emails, texts, phone calls, blog posts.
-Check out a Healthfinder.gov for a list of support groups for a variety health conditions and goals.
+Check out a Healthfinder.gov for a list of support groups.
+Groups exist for

 One tiny step builds momentum.
 Doing nothing feed discouragement.